Notre-Solutions/Inship-Website/src/content/products/CAPS.md

         notes (GRNs) at a total or line-by-line level.
 Delivery, discounts and various surcharges can also be easily handled
     - title: General Ledger Coding
-      description: CAPs can auto-code invoices based on multiple factors
+      description: CAPS can auto-code invoices based on multiple factors
     - title: Line by Line Data Capture
       description: CAPS can auto-capture line items on invoices for coding, reporting and searching purposes
     - title: Approval
-      description: with all relevant information displayed on screen, documents can be easily approved with one click .
+      description: with all relevant information displayed on screen, documents can be easily approved with one click
     - title: Bulk Approvals
       description: all documents from one supplier or all PO matched documents can be approved at once with a simple click